seapagan/fastapi-template/README.md

 ### Add a user

-It is possible to add Users to the database using the API itself, but you cannot create an Admin user this way, unless you aready have an existing Admin user in the database.
+It is possible to add Users to the database using the API itself, but you cannot create an Admin user this way, unless you already have an existing Admin user in the database.

 This template includes a command-line utility to create a new user and